Updated As Of December 1, 2021

 ** Available options may vary depending on investor guidelines for your type of loan.
 Additional eligibility requirements and documentation may or may not be required for these options.
 Please check back as we are monitoring investor guidelines changes to ensure we are considering all available options for your loan.

 If you have recovered from a COVID-19 hardship and are past due on your mortgage, you may qualify for a deferral or other repayment option without first entering forbearance.
 Available options will vary depending on your loan type, investor guidelines, and your specific circumstances.
 Additional documentation may or may not be required.
+Please contact us so we can review available options with you.

 Example One: 90 Day Forbearance: